General caught with howitzer at first, being out for blood (5)

 'caught' becomes 'c' (cricket abbreviation).

-'at first' suggests taking the first letters.
+'at first' indicates taking the first letters.

-The first letter of 'howitzer' is 'h'.
+The initial letter of 'howitzer' is 'h'.

 'lee'+'c'+'h'='LEECH'